-My favorite Roasting Pan: This is my pride and joy roasting pan which I use for my large roasts.
-Non stick makes life easier, particularly since I make gravy right in the pan while the roast is resting.
+Open Roasting Pan: This is my pride and joy roasting pan which I use for my large roasts.
+Non-stick makes life easier, particularly since I make gravy right in the pan while the roast is resting.
 Mine came with large forks to help remove roast from the pan.

-Covered Roasting Pan: This is Lord D’s favorite roasting pan as he prefers to cover his roasts to let steam help to the cooking.
+Covered Roasting Pan: This is Lord D’s favourite roasting pan as he prefers to cover his roasts to let the steam help to the cooking.
 He also spices his pan, puts veggies in the pan, closes the lid and that shakes the whole pan to season everything.

-Some people love electric carving knives, and we bring out Mom’s harvest gold set every Christmas.
+Carving Set: Some people love electric carving knives, and we bring out Mom’s harvest gold set every Christmas.
 Me, I am a traditionalist.
-If Mrs. Patmore survived without one, so can I.
+Give me a sharp carving knife set and I am good to go.